 – Always try to be available and present at your hearing.
 The County Registrar will see this as you positively engaging in the process.

-– Prepare for parking.
+– Prepare for parking if public transport isn’t available.
 Research what parking is available before you leave in case a car park is full or on-street parking isn’t available.
 Have plenty of change so that you can make sure that you have enough to cover the duration of your court appearance.
-You don’t want to be in a situation where you have to run out to top up the parking and miss your opportunity when your name is called.
+You don’t want to be in a situation where you have to leave to top up the parking and miss your opportunity when your name is called.

 – Be heard!
 Don’t be afraid to stand up at the front of the court and have your voice heard.
 The County Registrar is there to hear you and will actively listen to what you have to say.

-– Have a pen and paper so that you can make notes after your appearance, or keep notes on your case.
-These will be helpful then reflecting on the hearing later.
+– Have a pen and paper to make notes after your appearance, or keep notes on your case.
+These will be helpful when reflecting on the hearing later.
 Make a note of important dates.

-– Get there early but be conscious of the public health advice at the time.
+– Get there early.
+Be conscious that you could sit for some time or stand outside the court waiting for the session to begin.
 You can use this time to gather your thoughts and read over or write your notes.

 – Take someone you trust with you.
-They might not be able to join you in the court unless their name is on the papers, but having a trusting friend with you on the day can be helpful to discuss the options and be a listening ear.
+They might not be able to join you in the courtroom, but having a trusting friend with you on the day can be helpful to have support and a listening ear.

 – Ask for help.
 Don’t shy away when you get to the court.
-You are not alone and most of the people present are there for the same reason and feeling the same as you.
+You are not alone, and most people present are there for the same reason and feeling the same as you.
 The Court Mentor and Duty Solicitor will make themselves known and are available to help you.

 Other Supports under the Abhaile Scheme